NicholasJones03/NicholasJones03.github.io/_pages/publications.md

 layout: page
 permalink: /publications/
 title: Butterfly Effect of Biotech
-description: The Butterfly Effect of Biotech: How Innovation that is Centered Around Improving and Saving Life Maximization Faces a Multifaceted Paradox and Macro Scarcity due to Inefficient Markets
+description: "The Butterfly Effect of Biotech: How Innovation that is Centered Around Improving and Saving Life Maximization Faces a Multifaceted Paradox and Macro Scarcity due to Inefficient Markets"
 nav: true
 nav_order: 1
 ---